The Ankole Cows of Uganda – Rwanda – The Cattle Of Royalty

 - Ankole Cattle remains one of the best gifts for special occasions.

-- Food – its tasty low-cholestoral is tasty and not tough.
-Milk – Ghee-Butter-and more recently cheese and yoghurt.
+- Food – its tasty low-cholesterol is tasty and not robust — milk – Ghee-Butter-Bongo Fermented Milk and, more recently, cheese and yogurt.

 - Income for the cattle-keeping Pastoralist as they sell cattle for market.

-- Cow Urine is seen by some as having medicinal qualities.
+- Some see cow Urine as having medicinal qualities.

-You can also include a day in a traditional Village in Southwest Uganda on the border with Kenya where you water the Ankole Cows, milk them, create Ghee, go about a day in the pastoralist village of Nshenyi and learn the ways of old that are still practiced in Rwanda and Uganda.
+You can also include a day in a traditional Village in Southwest Uganda.
+There on the border with Tanzania, you water the Ankole Cows, milk them, create Ghee, go about a day in the pastoralist village of Nshenyi and learn the ways of old that are practiced in Rwanda and Uganda.

 The Ankole Cows in Uganda – Rwanda – the Cattle of Kings – you will not miss them while visiting Uganda and Rwanda.